BytesFromStella/PhoenixWebsite/README.md

 - A nav bar with static link boxes (not <button> btw).
 This will transform into a hamburger menu on mobile
 - Main will contain the contents of the website.
 It is where we replace content when the user clicks on a link and the new "page" loads.
 Use the following syntax to point to the main HTML tag and HTML content: ```document.getElementsByTagName("main").innerHTML = "value"```
 - Aside tag with the facebook feed.
 This will move above/below main when viewing the website on a mobile phone.
-- Footer will contain certain links, copyright, and a "seperate" section above it with the newsletter signup.
+- Footer will contain certain links, copyright, partnerships with logo and links and a "seperate" section above it with the newsletter signup.

 ## Aestethic and structure